ftkro/ftkro/README.md

 ### Hi there 👋

+This profile is under construction.
+Maybe working on some day when my depression gets better.
+Too tired for now.

 <!--
 **ftkro/ftkro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.